 Consider a fictitious company with the following data.

 |Weight of equity||90%||70%||50%||30%||10%|

 |Cost of equity||17%||18%||19%||21%||23%|

-As observed, with the increase in the financial leverage of the company, the overall cost of capital reduces, despite the individual increases in the cost of debt and equity respectively.
+As observed, with the increase in the company’s financial leverage, the overall cost of capital reduces, despite the individual increases in the cost of debt and equity, respectively.
 The reason is that debt is a cheaper source of finance.

-Now, look at the situation in case 3 to case 5, the company increases its financial leverage further and as a result, the debt is increased from 50% to 90% and equity from 50% to 10%.
+Now, look at the situation in case 3 to case 5, the company increases its financial leverage further, and as a result, the debt is increased from 50% to 90% and equity from 50% to 10%.
 The cost of debt and equity rises further.
 The new WACC is increased from 15.5% to 16.7%.
-As observed, with the increase in the financial leverage of the company, the overall cost of capital increases.
+As observed, with the increase in the company’s financial leverage, the overall cost of capital increases.

 The above exercise shows that increasing the debt reduces WACC, but only to a certain level.
-After that level is crossed, a further increase in the debt level increases WACC and reduces the market value of the company.
+After that level is crossed, a further increase in the debt level increases WACC and reduces the company’s market value.

 Quiz on Capital Structure Theory

 This quiz will help you to take a quick test of what you have read here.